 The man Stephen Wiltshire shown in Fig. 9.6 above is such a person.
-In some realms he is affected with developmental disorders, almost akin to intellectual disabilities, and yet he clearly exhibits exceptional talent and skills in memory recall and reproduction of visual input in his amazing drawings.
+In some realms he is affected with a developmental disorders, almost akin to an intellectual disability, and yet he clearly exhibits exceptional talent and skills in memory recall and reproduction of visual input in his amazing drawings.

-It may be argued that any one of us could do these seemingly amazing things - if we just could tap into all of that power within our subconscious mind, as that appears to be the place or realm that literally stores everything we encounter!
-It could be that these skills are facilitated by unique brain wiring.
-Or, that this is actually hard-wired in all of our brains and it then becomes a matter of tapping into it!
+It may be argued that any one of us could do these seemingly amazing things - if we could tap into all of that power in our subconscious mind, as that it the place or realm that seems to literally store everything we encounter!
+It could be a matter that these skills are facilitated by unique brain wiring.
+Or that this is actually hard-wired in all our brains and it then becomes a matter of tapping into it!